stevens97/MSc_SALT_RSS/README.md

-# SALT RSS Data Processing Code
+# SALT RSS Data Pipeline

 Collection of Python scripts to calibrate and process data from the Southern African Large Telescope Robert Stobie Spectrograph (SALT RSS).